cloudflare/workers-sdk/.changeset/dull-jobs-deliver.md

 // we use the utility to get the bindings proxies const { bindings, dispose } = await getBindingsProxy();

+try {
 	// we get access to the KV binding proxy const myKv = bindings.MY_KV;
 	// we can then use the proxy in the same exact way we'd use the
 	// KV binding in the workerd runtime, without any API discrepancies const kvValue = await myKv.get("my-kv-key");

-console.log(`
-    KV Value = ${kvValue}
+	console.log(`KV Value = ${kvValue}`);
-`);
+} finally {
 	// we need to dispose of the underlying child process in order for this nodejs script to properly terminate await dispose();
+}
 ```